Kernelizing MSO Properties of Trees of Fixed Height, and Some Consequences: Consequences for Expressive Power of

+Notice that, in (\ref{it:tree-model-edge}.) of the definition, the existence of an edge $uv$ depends on finite information.
 For example, $K_n\in\TM11$ or $K_{n,n}\in\TM12$.
 Definition~\ref{def:tree-model} is further illustrated in Figure~\ref{fig:TMillustration}.
 It is easy to see that each class $\TM dm$ is closed under complements and induced subgraphs, but neither under disjoint unions, nor under subgraphs.